Face Cream That Protects Against Age-Related Skin Diseases

 According to the American Academy of Dermatology, these other tips can help you protect your skin and prevent dryness:

-- If you have parched skin, go for ointments and creams over lotions for deeper moisturization.
+If you have parched skin, go for ointments and creams over lotions for more intense moisturization.

 And don’t forget sunscreen: Research shows that using one with an SPF of 30 or more can protect your skin better than a lower SPF, even if you don’t apply it properly.